Pickleball Courts

 City staff frequently hear from pickleball advocates about the need for additional pickleball courts within the City.
 As the sport’s popularity has increased, so, too, has crowding on existing courts.

-As stewards of taxpayer money with limited staff and resources, the City always has to juggle the competing desires of the community when planning upcoming projects.
-The addition of two new pickleball courts at Wertman Park is a positive first step to answering the demand for more pickleball in Longmont, but we understand it does not completely fulfill the need.
+As stewards of taxpayer money with limited staff and resources, the City must juggle the competing desires of the community when planning upcoming projects.
 The City is also reviewing potential opportunities to create additional pickleball courts on existing surfaces as staff time and budgetary resources allow.

 One of the most effective ways for the community to bring attention to new recreational activities or facilities is by speaking at a Parks and Recreation Advisory Board (PRAB) meeting.
-The PRAB makes policy recommendations to the City Council, such as which projects to prioritize.
+The PRAB makes recommendations to the City Council, such as which projects to prioritize.
 While advocating before PRAB does not assure the project gets completed, it does get community sentiment into the official public record.